oracle-livelabs/database-maa/zdm-physical-offline/target-database-prov-prep/target-database-prov-prep.md

 # Collect Information required for Target Database Provisioning

-In this lab, you will connect to your source database as system database administrator, collect the necessary information required to provision target database.
+In this lab, you will connect to your source database as system database administrator and collect the necessary information required to provision target database.

 Estimated Time: 30 mins